sarsky/Mozzie/docs/source/DesignChallenge.rst

 Creating brand new systems typically requires lots of time, so trying to avoid them should, in theory, give you more time to achieve your priorities.
 Any plan only works if there is enough time to complete it, so having a plan with strict milestones increases the teams chances of getting to the event, and winning.

-So like a real Mosquito that can carry up to 3 times it's weight in blood, and apart from trying to train a real mosquito to hunt for Joe in the event, the "Mozzie" is our attempt to replicate this feat as close as we can.
+So like a real Mosquito that can carry up to 3 times it's own weight in blood, and apart from trying to train a real mosquito to hunt for Joe in the challenge, the "Mozzie" is our attempt to replicate this feat as close as we can.